google.com, pub-5059501654592326, DIRECT, f08c47fec0942fa0

 Here's What to Do:

-Adhere the top to the other intact, upside-down heart shape
+Adhere the top to the other intact, upside-down heart shapethat was punched in Very Vanilla or some other skin tone of your preference.

-Then shape the body a little and adhere the decorated bodice and the 1" head circle thus:
+Then shape the body a little and adhere the decorated bodice and the 1" head circle thus so they overlap and create a body and neck:

 Now shape the oval into a hat and distress/tear the edges.
-I cut a slit in the hat to allow the placement of the crown which was made with my 1/2" circle punch:
+I cut a slit in the hat to allow the placement of the crown which was made with my 1/2" circle punch.
+This was to let the hat fit over the head circle shape.

-Add some accents with a white gel pen to make the glasses look shiny, (make them even shinier with Crystal Effects), and draw in the lips and a few other little details with your Stampin' Write! markers:
+Add some accents with a white gel pen to make the glasses look shiny, (make them even shinier with your Fine Tip Glue Pen), and draw in the lips and a few other little details with your Stampin' Write! markers:

 And there she is, my Hearty Lady in sunglasses!
 She would make a lovely card topper or accent for a layout, don't you think?